-NRC has also started cross-border operations into Ukraine through neighbouring countries and has so far provided food and other aid supplies along evacuation routes.
+We have also started cross-border operations into Ukraine through neighbouring countries, providing food and other supplies along evacuation routes.

 Information, counselling and legal assistance (ICLA)

-In 2021, 13,000 people received legal information, counselling, assistance and awareness-raising activities.
+In 2022, some 16,755 people received legal information, counselling, assistance and awareness-raising activities.
+Our ICLA teams:

-- dispatch mobile teams of lawyers and paralegals to provide basic legal assistance and conduct referrals
+- dispatch mobile teams of lawyers and paralegals to provide emergency legal assistance and referrals

-- run a telephone hotline, a Facebook page, and other mobile tools to provide legal information
+- run a telephone hotline, email and other communication channels to provide legal information

 Livelihoods and food security

-- provides agricultural assistance to restore production capabilities
+- provide agricultural assistance to restore production capabilities

-- supports local government to improve employability of internally displaced and conflict-affected people
+- support local government to improve the employability of internally displaced and conflict-affected people

 Water, sanitation and hygiene (WASH) promotion

-- improves access to water in communities close to the contact line
+- improve access to water for communities close to the frontline

-- works with health and government actors to improve WASH facilities at primary care and social institutions
+- work with health and government actors to improve water, sanitation and hygiene (WASH) facilities and infrastructure

 - Norwegian Ministry of Foreign Affairs (NMFA)